-Other adverse health effects that may be associated with long-term ingestion of inorganic arsenic include developmental effects, neurotoxicity, diabetes and cardiovascular disease.
+Other adverse health effects that may be associated with long-term ingestion of inorganic arsenic include developmental effects, neurotoxicity, diabetes, pulmonary disease and cardiovascular disease.
+Arsenic-induced myocardial infarction, in particular, can be a significant cause of excess mortality.
 In China (Province of Taiwan), arsenic exposure has been linked to “blackfoot disease”, which is a severe disease of blood vessels leading to gangrene.
-However, this disease has not been observed in other parts of the world, and it is possible that malnutrition contributes to its development.
+This disease has not been observed in other parts of the world however, and it is possible that malnutrition contributes to its development.

 Magnitude of the problem

 Arsenic contamination of groundwater is widespread and there are a number of regions where arsenic contamination of drinking-water is significant.